fenago/R-Programming/md/Lab_3.md

 more questions about your data if you use it to build statistical models.

-This course was hopefully only the beginning of your R pro.
-It has taken you through variable types, basic flow control, data import and export, data visualization with base plots and ggplot2, summarizing and aggregating data, plus joins and merging to help you build a foundation for how to use R to work with data.
-However, the Comprehensive R Archive Network, or CRAN, the largest repository of R packages available for download, contains more than 10,000 R packages built by R users to accomplish many different tasks with R. There are even more packages available on GitHub, Bioconductor, and other places online.
-Chances are, if you\'re looking to do it in R, someone has built a package that will at least get you started.
+This course has taken
+you through variable types, basic flow control, data import and export, data visualization with base plots and ggplot2, summarizing and aggregating data, plus joins and merging to help you build a foundation for how to use R to work with data.